q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 ```

 ### 4.2.1 Train model
-For the sake of simplicity i am using only 1000 samples from our this test.
+For the sake of simplicity I am using only 1000 samples from our this test.
 Additionally we will use 100 of testing samples too.

 ```python
 m.train(x[:1000], y[:1000], epochs=100, batch_size=32, val_x=xt[:100], val_y=yt[:100])